-If a student encounters an unforeseen extraordinary situation such as a serious illness or injury or some other significant personal situation after the withdrawal deadline, which prevents the student from being able to successfully continue in their classes, they may submit a request for a Hardship Withdrawal from the semester.
+If a student encounters an unforeseen extraordinary situation such as a serious illness or injury or some other significant personal situation, which prevents the student from being able to successfully continue in their classes, they may submit a request for a Hardship Withdrawal from the semester.
 The student is encouraged to work with their professors to discuss possible alternatives to withdrawing.

 Criteria for a Hardship Withdrawal

 A student may request consideration for a Hardship Withdrawal when unforeseen, extraordinary circumstances arise that prevent the student from successfully continuing in their classes.
 Examples that may warrant consideration are:

 - injury or accident which results in significant medical complications

 - profound mental health difficulties which prevent the student from successfully continuing in their classes

 - death in a student’s immediate family

 - the need to care for a seriously ill immediate family member

 Procedure for Requesting a Hardship Withdrawal

 A student wishing to request consideration for a Hardship Withdrawal must submit the following to the Academic Success Center (CPO 1580, 1 University Heights, Asheville NC 28804 or ASC@unca.edu):